Jbingham14/A-Collection-of-Hats/pages/technical.md

 hese photos were then uploaded and save on my home pc.
 I then uploaded and renamed the photos and then uploaded to GitHub.
 I took photos from various angles but with my difficulty using GitHub I figured it was better to just feature the frontal images of the hats.

+{% include feature/image.html objectid="https://libapps.s3.amazonaws.com/accounts/112129/images/Makerspace_Nikon.jpg" width="50" caption="NikonD5300" %}
-{% include feature/image.html objectid="PICK AN IMAGE" width="50" caption="INSERT A CAPTION" %}
+{% include feature/image.html objectid="https://libapps.s3.amazonaws.com/accounts/112129/images/Makerspace_Light_Box.jpeg" width="50" caption="Neewer Light box" %}

 INSERT